diegobit/PCalc-Hybrid-Layout/README.md

 ## Hybrid layout

-The Hybrid layout a heavily changed *Programming* layout.
-It is designed with RPN in mind, so I advice to use it with RPN mode.
+The Hybrid layout is a heavily changed *Programming* layout.
+It is designed to be used in RPN mode.

 - numbers, operations, and other keys have bigger fonts
 - removed some operations I didn't need